Home » Blog » Uncategorized » Do Cats Really Help Get Rid of Mice?

 Case studies or examples of successful mousers in various settings

 There have been several case studies and examples of successful mousers in various settings.
 For example, in Chicago, a group of feral cats were brought in to control a rat infestation in an alleyway.
 Within six months, the rat population had decreased significantly.
 In New York City, the "Working Cats" program places cats in businesses and warehouses to control mouse populations.
-These cats are often adopted from animal shelters and given a second chance at life while also providing a valuable service to their new owners.
+These cats are often adopted from animal shelters and given a second chance at life while providing a valuable service to their new owners.

 Factors Affecting a Cat's Ability to Catch Mice